Rising Inflation May Absorb Your Social Security Raise

 And “real” world price inflation poses ever-increasing challenges to the ability to retire on Social Security and savings alone.

 Don’t let inflation (real or otherwise) drive your retirement into an early grave.
 Consider adding to your portfolio precious metals such as gold and silver which act as hedges against inflation.
-When prices begin to soar, you’ll want a tool that can help you maintain a lifestyle you worked for.federal reserve, inflation, jerome powell, social security
+When prices begin to soar, you’ll want a tool that can help you maintain a lifestyle you worked for.Featured, federal reserve, inflation, jerome powell, social security